Author

 One of her noteworthy acheivements was the 2019 expedition to the Ussurian Taiga which resulted in her becoming the first female wildlife photographer to film the legendary Amur tiger at a lure.
 Barbara described this encounter during the press-conference for the wildlife photography Festival «Pristine Russia» and in interviews given to EuroNews and RIA News.

 Aside from that Barbara has travelled to the forests of Canada and jungles of Costa-Rica, the realms of the tiger and rhino in India, remote regions of Mongolia, Boreal forests of Northern Europe and the Southern steppes of Russia.
+Currently she is continuing her work in Africa.

 Barbara is an active member of the Russian Union of Wildlife Photographers and operates within the ethical norms set by the organization, such as nature preservation and minimal impact while filming (location must be concealed as much as possible), ethical treatment of wild animals, minimal postediting of photographs.
 All photographs of captive animals are always marked as such.